 To cut down on your drinking habits, it can be helpful to recognise what type of drinker you are.
 This can prepare you for any challenges you may come across.

 If you think that you are addicted to alcohol, you must remember that quitting alone can be very dangerous.
-In order to do it safely, you may require medical assistance and alcohol rehab treatment.
+In order to do it safely, you may require medical assistance and alcohol.

 We outline three of the main types of drinker, along with strategies you can use to help you stay motivated in cutting down your drinking.